The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: The kaon off-shell TMDs

 where $\text{tr}_{\text{D}}$ represents a trace over spinor indices.
 As a result, we have successfully derived the final expression for the off-shell kaon TMD.

-in Fig. \ref{tmd1}, we plot a three-dimensional diagram of the on-shell and off-shell kaon TMD at \( p^2 = 0.6 \) GeV$^2$.
-For the on-shell case, it is evident that as \(x \rightarrow 0\), the function \(f(x,\bm{k}_{\perp}^2)\) reaches its maximum value.
-This behavior contrasts with that of the pion on-shell TMD.
-The off-shell TMD exhibits a more pronounced dependence on \(x\), resembling the characteristics of the pion off-shell TMD.
-However, it is noteworthy that the value of \(x\) corresponding to the maximum has shifted to a position less than $0.5$, which distinguishes it from both the pion on-shell and off-shell TMDs, as those are symmetric about \(x = 0.5\).
-The off-shell kaon PDF as articulated in Eq. (\ref{hpdf}) can be derived through the integration over \( \bm{k}_{\perp} \).
+Figure \ref{tmd1} displays the three-dimensional distributions of the on-shell and off-shell kaon TMD at \( p^2 = 0.6 \) GeV$^2$.
+In the on-shell case, \(f(x,\bm{k}_{\perp}^2)\) peaks as \(x \rightarrow 0\), differing from the pion on-shell TMD.
+The off-shell TMD shows a stronger $x$-dependence, similar to the pion off-shell TMD, but its peak shifts to \(x < 0.5\), in contrast to the symmetry about $x=0.5$ seen in both on-shell and off-shell pion TMDs.
+Integrating over \( \bm{k}_{\perp} \) recovers the off-shell kaon PDF given in Equation~(\ref{hpdf}).

+Here we consider only the off-shell $u$ quark TMD, since the off-shell $s$ quark TMD can be obtained from that of the $u$ quark according to Ref.~\cite{Shi:2020pqe}.